 Less pain – The keyhole procedure allows us to operate inside the abdomen using a magnifying camera.
 This allows us to be delicate with our surgery and avoid the tension and large incisions used during an open technique.

-No stitches – In most cases the incisions are so small that they can be closed with internal stitches and a small amount of tissue glue on the skin.
-No stitches also usually means no “Cone of Shame”
+In most cases the incisions are so small that they can be closed with internal stitches and possibly a small amount of tissue glue on the skin.

 Faster recovery – Most owners report that rather than having to nurse and care for their pet in recovery, they struggle to keep them quiet because their recovery is so quick.
 Most dogs are back to normal within a few days of surgery.
 (We still advise a period of 1 week rest ….
 If possible!)